Published

 Why did Zillow Offers shut down?

 On Nov.
-2, 2021, Zillow announced it was leaving the iBuyer business because of valuation problems with its home-buying model.
+2, 2021, Zillow announced it was leaving the iBuyer business because of problems with its home-buying model.
 CEO Richard Barton said Zillow had simply overbid on too many homes, and the company was stuck with thousands of properties worth less than what they paid.

 In the months leading up to the shutdown, from July to September 2021, Zillow Offers lost more than $420 million.
 This loss effectively erased all of Zillow Offers’ profits from the 12 months prior to July 2021.